BCG-X-Official/sklearndf/sphinx/source/api_landing.rst

   in turn provides the API for all common classifier methods, e.g., :meth:`~ClassifierDF.predict_proba`

+- all `sklearndf` clusterers are subclasses of :class:`.ClusterDF`, which in turn provides the API for all common clustering methods, e.g., :meth:`~ClusterDF.fit_predict`

-- all `sklearndf` regressors and classifiers are subclasses of :class:`.LearnerDF`
+- all `sklearndf` regressors and classifiers are subclasses of :class:`.SupervisedLearnerDF`

+- all `sklearndf` regressors, classifiers and clusterers are subclasses of :class:`.LearnerDF`

 - all `sklearndf` estimators are subclasses of :class:`.EstimatorDF`

-`sklearndf` introduces two additional pipeline classes, :class:`.RegressorPipelineDF` and :class:`.ClassifierPipelineDF`, with an abstract base class :class:`.LearnerPipelineDF`, to allow for easier handling of common types of ML pipelines.
+`sklearndf` introduces additional pipeline classes :class:`.RegressorPipelineDF`, :class:`.ClassifierPipelineDF`, and :class:`.ClusterPipelineDF`, with an abstract base class :class:`.LearnerPipelineDF`, to allow for easier handling of common types of ML pipelines.
-These classes implement pipelines with two steps -- one preprocessing step, followed by a regressor or a classifier.
+These classes implement pipelines with two steps -- one preprocessing step, followed by a learner as the second and final step.

-`sklearndf` also provides data frame support for a selection of custom or 3rd-party estimators, most notably :class:`.BorutaDF`, :class:`.LGBMRegressorDF`, and :class:`.LGBMClassifierDF`.
+`sklearndf` also provides data frame support for a selection of custom or 3rd-party estimators, most notably :class:`.BorutaDF`, :class:`.LGBMRegressorDF`, :class:`.LGBMClassifierDF`, :class:`.XGBRegressorDF`, and :class:`.XGBClassifierDF`.

 All `sklearndf` estimators are fully type hinted.